This first article appears in the

 feeds and has the potential to complete the practitioner in

 his life.
-Craniosacral therapy is the catalyst for this.
+Craniosacral work is the catalyst for this.
 The

 more the intention is exercised, the more effective and